adambard/learnxinyminutes-docs/C++.html.markdown

 additions that C++ has with respect to C. My suggestion would be to follow the C tutorial first then look here for the additions and differences.
-For the most part you can think of C++ as a superset of C where C++ has Object Oriented programming tacked onto C.

 ///////////////////////////////////////
 // C++ differences